awsdocs/amazon-cloudfront-developer-guide/doc_source/DownloadDistS3AndCustomOrigins.md

   `http://bucket-name.s3-website-us-west-2.amazonaws.com`

-For more information about specifying Amazon S3 static website endpoints, see [Website Endpoints](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteEndpoints.html) in the Amazon S3 documentation\.
+For more information about specifying Amazon S3 static website endpoints, see [Website Endpoints](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteEndpoints.html) in the Amazon S3 documentation\.

 When you specify the bucket name in this format as your origin, you can use Amazon S3 redirects and Amazon S3 custom error documents\.
-For more information about Amazon S3 features, see the [Amazon S3 documentation](http://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html)\. \(CloudFront also provides custom error pages\.
+For more information about Amazon S3 features, see the [Amazon S3 documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html)\. \(CloudFront also provides custom error pages\.
 For more information, see [Creating a Custom Error Page for Specific HTTP Status Codes](custom-error-pages.md)\.\)

 Using an Amazon S3 bucket as your CloudFront origin server doesn't change it in any way\.
 You can still use it as you normally would and you incur regular Amazon S3 charges\.
 For more information about the charges to use CloudFront, see [CloudFront Reports](reports.md)\.

 **Note**
 If you use the CloudFront API to create your distribution with an Amazon S3 bucket that is configured as a website endpoint, you must configure it by using `CustomOriginConfig`, even though the website is hosted in an Amazon S3 bucket\.
-For more information about creating distributions by using the CloudFront API, see [CreateDistribution](http://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateDistribution.html) in the *Amazon CloudFront API Reference*\.
+For more information about creating distributions by using the CloudFront API, see [CreateDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateDistribution.html) in the *Amazon CloudFront API Reference*\.

-## Using an AWS Elemental MediaStore Container or an AWS Elemental MediaPackage Channel for Your Origin<a name="concept_AWS_Media"></a>
+## Using an MediaStore Container or an MediaPackage Channel for Your Origin<a name="concept_AWS_Media"></a>

-To stream video by using CloudFront, you can set up an Amazon S3 bucket that is configured as an AWS Elemental MediaStore container, or create a channel and endpoints with AWS Elemental MediaPackage\.
+To stream video by using CloudFront, you can set up an Amazon S3 bucket that is configured as an MediaStore container, or create a channel and endpoints with MediaPackage\.
 Then you create and configure a distribution in CloudFront to stream the video\.

 For more information and step\-by\-step instructions, see the following topics:
 + [Serving Video Using AWS Elemental MediaStore as the Origin](live-streaming.md#video-streaming-mediastore)